 The Microbial Friends & Foes Research Experience for Undergraduates program provides training in the concepts and experimental approaches central to understanding microbial interactions with eukaryotic hosts.
 Students work with faculty mentors in the Cornell Institute of Host-Microbe Interactions and Disease (CIHMID).
 A common theme among research programs in CIHMID is investigation of interspecific interactions, both mutualistic and antagonistic.

-The MFF REU is no longer accepting applications.
+The MFF REU is not currently accepting applications.